Chart Color Schemes

 Health performance in Para Hills is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The most common medical conditions in the area are arthritis and mental health issues, impacting 8.5% and 8.5% of residents respectively.
-Meanwhile, 67.2% of residents declared themselves completely clear of medical ailments, compared to 68.1% across Greater Adelaide.
-As of June 2021, the area has 17.0% of residents aged 65 and over (2,624 people).
+The most common medical conditions in the area are arthritis and mental health issues, impacting 8.5 and 8.5% of residents respectively.
+However, 67.2% of residents declare themselves completely clear of medical ailments, compared to 68.1% across Greater Adelaide.
+As of June 2021, 17.0% of residents are aged 65 and over (2,624 people).
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health